bellgutu/Proof-Ledger/docs/Technical-Architecture.md

 - **Language**: **TypeScript** - The entire frontend is written in TypeScript, ensuring type safety, better autocompletion, and fewer runtime errors.
 - **UI Components**: **ShadCN UI** - A collection of beautifully designed, accessible, and composable components built on Radix UI and Tailwind CSS.
 This allows for rapid development of a consistent and professional-looking user interface.
 - **Styling**: **Tailwind CSS** - A utility-first CSS framework that enables rapid and consistent styling directly within the component markup.
 The app uses a theming system built with CSS variables for easy customization of colors (e.g., dark mode).
-- **State Management**: **React Context API (`WalletContext`)** - All wallet-related state, including connection status, address, balances, and transactions, is managed centrally in `WalletContext`.
-This provides a clean and predictable way to access blockchain data across the entire application.
+- **State Management**: **React Context API (`WalletContext`, `AmmDemoContext`)** - All wallet-related state is managed centrally in contexts. `WalletContext` handles main application state (balances, transactions, connection), while `AmmDemoContext` isolates the state and logic for the innovative AMM showcase, preventing conflicts with legacy contracts.
 - **Data Fetching**: The application uses a combination of native `fetch` within Server Components for server-side data retrieval and client-side hooks for dynamic data.
 Next.js's built-in caching mechanisms provide SWR-like behavior out of the box.
 - **Charting**: **Recharts** is used for simple, static charts, while **TradingView Advanced Charts** are integrated for interactive, professional-grade financial charting.
 - **Forms**: **React Hook Form** with **Zod** for schema validation is used for all forms, ensuring a robust and user-friendly form submission experience.